Open source sustainability

 Take, for instance, the open collective sponsoring Babel.
 Babel today receives an annual budget of $113,061 from contributors.
 Even more interesting though is that anyone can view how the collective spends its money.
 Babel currently has $28,976.82 in its account, and every expense is listed.
 For instance, core maintainer Henry Zhu, who we met earlier in this essay, expensed $427.18 on June 2nd for two weeks worth of Lyft rides in SF and Seattle.

-Xavier Damman, CEO and founder of Open Collective, believes that this radical transparency could reshape how the economics of open source are considered by its participants.
+Xavier Damman, founder president of Open Collective, believes that this radical transparency could reshape how the economics of open source are considered by its participants.
 Damman likens Open Collective to the “View Source” feature of a web browser that allows users to read a website’s code.
 “Our goal as a platform is to be as transparent as possible,” he said.

 Damman was formerly the founder of Storify.
 Back then, he built an open source project designed to help journalists accept anonymous tips, which received a grant.
 The problem was that “I got a grant, and I didn’t know what to do with the money.”
 He thought of giving it to some other open source projects, but “technically, it was just impossible.”
 Without legal entities or paperwork, the money just wasn’t fungible.

 Open Collective is designed to solve those problems.
-Open Collective itself is a 501(c)6 non-profit, and it technically receives all money destined for any of the collectives hosted on its platform as their fiscal sponsor.
+Open Collective itself is both a Delaware C-corp and a 501(c)6 non-profit, and it technically receives all money destined for any of the collectives hosted on its platform as their fiscal sponsor.
 That allows the organization to send out invoices to companies, providing them with the documentation they need in order to write a check.
 “As long as they have an invoice, they are covered,” Damman explained.

 Once a project has money, it is up to the maintainers of that community to decide how to spend it.
 “It is up to each community to define their own rules,” Damman said.
 He notes that open source contributors can often spend the money on the kind of uninteresting work that doesn’t normally get done, which Damman analogized as “pay people to keep the place clean.”
 No one wants to clean a public park, but if no one does it, then no one will ever use the park.
 He also noted that in-person meetings are a popular usage of revenues.